 - Essential purchases – such as school uniforms or new tyres – consider if there are any urgent purchases that need to happen soon.
 It might be a great opportunity to replace an old appliance with one that is more energy efficient;

 - Mortgage – are your payments up to date?
 Can you make any extra payments on your mortgage?
 Some banks don't allow this, or allow them only to a capped amount, so check with your bank;

 - Treat yourself – if there is any money remaining after these essentials, use some to treat yourself.
-A small holiday or a fancy dinner – but don't consider these regular activities as they can soon drain your pocket.
+A holiday or a nice dinner – but be aware that adding these as regular activities can soon drain your pocket.

 If you are receiving any payments from Centrelink, it is important that you let them know you have received a sum of money.
 Failure to do so could result in a Centrelink debt.